izzyreal/vmpc-docs/controls.rst

 2. Open Window to open the Directory window
 3. Press left arrow repeatedly until arriving at ROOT

-.. note::  In the standalone version of VMPC2000XL for iOS, you can also copy sounds, programs and other files into VMPC2000XL's documents in the Files app by going to the "On My iPad" location.
+.. note::  In the standalone version of VMPC2000XL for iPadOS, you can also copy sounds, programs and other files into VMPC2000XL's documents in the Files app by going to the "On My iPad" location.
 You will find a VMPC2O00XL folder there, with the usual file locations.
 Typically you will want to place some sounds, and maybe some programs and sequences, in VMPC2000XL/Volumes/MPC2000XL (the default virtual disk of VMPC2000XL).

     Due to a limitation beyond my control, in the AUv3 version this is not possible.